-Proposers have also the opportunity to propose for coordinated observations of INTEGRAL with NASA's Swift satellite.
+Proposers have also the opportunity to propose for coordinated observations of INTEGRAL with NASA's Neil Gehrels Swift Observatory, hereafter Swift.
 The INTEGRAL TAC may award up to 150 ks of Swift observing time for observations.
-INTEGRAL proposers should follow the same rules as Swift Guest Investigator proposers, as described in http://swift.gsfc.nasa.gov/proposals/swiftgi.html.
+INTEGRAL proposers should follow the same rules as Swift Guest Investigator proposers: http://swift.gsfc.nasa.gov/proposals/swiftgi.html.
 For example, time-constrained observations can be requested as long as the observing window exceeds ~3 hrs.
 The proposed Swift time may be time-constrained, including coordinated and monitoring observations, and Targets of Opportunity (ToO; with no limit on the high and highest-urgency requests.).
 This Swift observing time can also include monitoring that precedes, follows and/or (in the case of ToOs) triggers INTEGRAL observing time.

 Proposers wishing to make use of this opportunity will have to submit a single proposal in response to the INTEGRAL AO.
 Although time is requested on both observatories, it will not be necessary to submit proposals to two separate review boards.
 A proposal submitted in response to the INTEGRAL AO will be reviewed exclusively by the INTEGRAL TAC.
 Proposers must flag the observations as "request Swift" in PGT, when asking for Swift time.
-See also Section 6.6

-The primary criterion for the award of observing time is that both INTEGRAL and Swift data are required to meet the scientific objectives of the proposal.
-The allocated Swift time should not exceed the allocated INTEGRAL time.
-It is the proposers' responsibility to provide a full and comprehensive scientific and technical justification for the requested observing time on both facilities.
+See also Section 6.6 comprehensive scientific and technical justification for the requested observing time on both facilities.
 The PIs should clearly justify why Swift and INTEGRAL are both needed to achieve their goals.
 They also need to provide a strong justification for the choice of the filters if UVOT filters other than "filter of the day" are requested; if no strong justification is provided, observations will be performed in "filter of the day" mode.
 In the case of a coordinated ToO, it is the responsibility of the PI to inform both observatories if the trigger criterion is fulfilled.